zamzame/PersianDishes/README.md

 🐞 GitHub deployment bug
     => I think handle it.
 I should push and deploy it to see the result.
         🔹Still persist, should be for the path in header and footer => It hasn't been resolved yet.
 I recoverd it for now.
+        It resolved: I refactored the structure by using fixed header and footer instead of the dynamic one.
+        So, I handled the path based on the page.

 🐞 Search bar filtering display bug (just for some single result)
     => I handled it by css modification